raymondji/commitstack/README.md

 │                                                  │
 │ We can easily push all branches in the stack up  │
 │ as separate PRs.                                 │
-│ commitstack automatically sets the target        │
+│ Commitstack automatically sets the target        │
 │ branches for you.                                │
 │                                                  │
 ╰──────────────────────────────────────────────────╯